-- 1. The posture by taking and evaluating photos (see Fig. 3). - 2.
+- 1. The posture and the "Armvorhaltetest" according to Matthiaß by taking and evaluating photos (see Fig. 3, 5). - 2.
 The muscular function: - a.
 The maximal isometric force (MVC) of the back extensors, the abdominal muscles, the hip flexors and the hip extensors (see Fig. 4, above); - b.
 The range of motion (ROM), end ROM torque and resting tension of the hip flexors and the hamstrings (see Fig. 4, below),